brodybits/mbflow/flowbox.coffee.md

         listener = newListener

-        if full and listener then listener.trigger myself
+        if full and listener then listener.onPost myself

         newListener

       post = (message) ->
-        if full then throw new Error 'Cannot post: flowbox is already full' contents = message
+        if full then throw new Error 'Cannot post: this flowbox is already full' contents = message
         full = true
-        if listener then listener.trigger myself
+        if listener then listener.onPost myself
         return

       get = ->